 Where the fair values of financial assets and financial liabilities recorded in the statement of financial position could be derived from active markets, these were determined using internal valuation techniques using generally accepted market valuation models.
 The inputs to these models were taken from observable markets where possible, but where this was not feasible, a degree of judgment was required in establishing fair values.
 These judgments may have included considerations of liquidity.
-Due to the short-term nature of transactions, the fair value of cash in banks, accrued expenses and other current liabilities and due to a stockholder approximate the carrying values as of reporting date.
-Quoted equity securities are recorded at fair value.
+Due to the short-term nature of transactions, the fair value of cash in banks, accrued expenses and other current liabilities equity securities are recorded at fair value.
 Fair value of unquoted equity securities for which no reliable basis for fair value measurement was available are carried at cost, less any accumulated impairment loss.